marcpoppleton/pickholder/README.md

 ### Socket element

 This part is not included in the project.
 It should be made by a prosthetist to fit properly the stump and prevent injuries.
-On mine the inner side is openned to allow me to mute the strings with the skin of my stump.
+On mine the inner side is opened to allow me to mute the strings with the skin of my stump.
 To allow the mounting screw to be held to the socket a M10 captive bolt is embedded in the socket.

 ### Mounting screw